 Since the start of the pandemic in March 2020, Pasco County Schools has implemented protocols to maintain a safe and healthy environment for students and staff.
-Over the past year and a half, the protocols have been revised as circumstances changed.
+The protocols have been revised as circumstances changed.

 This school year the protocols are not as restrictive as they were last school year.
-At this time, some protocols remain in place while some have been revised.
+At this time, with the recent increases in positive COVID-19 cases in our community, we have revisited the protocols again.
+Some protocols remain in place while some have been revised.
 It is our goal to find the right balance between safeguarding the health of our students and staff while making the school and work experience as close to normal as possible.

 Please note that the information in this document is current as of the date listed above.
 Circumstances regarding COVID-19 and the variants are rapidly changing, and our school district protocols and guidance may be updated as circumstances change.

 - Masks are optional in Pasco County Schools, but strongly encouraged for employees.
 The CDC continues to recommend the use of masks.
 Since CDC guidance is subject to change, we recommend visiting the CDC website for the latest guidance.

 - All district employees, students, visitors, and volunteers will conduct a health self-screener prior to reporting to work or school each day.
 The screeners will be posted at the top of each school website.